 ADRC staff is also available to speak at your community or group meetings if you are interested in learning more about the ADRC.

-Check our Calendar and News & Events pages to be informed of upcoming programs.
+Check our News & Events pages to be informed of upcoming programs.

 Dementia Care Specialist